 Transform CA - Alone Fill the spray tank with water to about 1/2 of the required spray volume.
 Start agitation and add the required amount of Transform CA. Continue agitation while mixing and filling the spray tank to the required spray volume.
 Maintain sufficient agitation during application to ensure uniformity of the spray mix.
-Do not allow water or spray mixture to back-siphon into the water source.
+Do not allow water or spray mixture to backsliphon into the water source.

 Transform CA - Tank Mix When tank mixing Transform CA with other materials, conduct compatibility test (jar test) using relative proportions of the tank mix ingredients prior to mixing ingredients in the spray tank.
-If foliar fertilizers are used, the jar test should be repeated with each batch of fertilizer utilizing the mixing water source.
+If follar fertilizers are used, the jar test should be repeated with each batch of fertilizer utilizing the mixing water source.
 Vigorous, continuous agitation during mixing, filling and throughout application is required for all tank mixes.
-Soarcer pice adiators cenerally for all tank mixes.
+Soarcer pipe actitators cenerally for all tank mixes.
 Sparger pipe agitators generally provide the most effective agitation in spray tanks.
 To prevent foaming in the spray tank, avoid stirring or splashing air into the spray mixture.

+- Tank Mixing Restrictions:

+DO NOT TANK MIX ANY PESTICIDE PRODUCT

+WITH TRANSFORM CA without first referring to the

+following website: isoclastrankmix.com

-Tank Mixing Restrictions: DO NOT TANK MIX ANY PESTICIDE PRODUCT WITH TRANSFORM CA without first referring to the following website: localattankmix.com This website contains a list of active ingredients that are currently prohibited from use in tank mixture with this product that: 1) are received for the intruded use the addression.
-In tank mixture with this product that: 1) are registered for the intended use site, application mathod and timing; 2) are not prohibited for tank mixing by the label of the tank mix product; and 3) do not contain one of the prohibited active ingredients listed on isoclasttankmix.com website.
-Applicators and other handlers (mixers) must access the website within one week prior to application in order to comply with the most up-to-date Information on tank mix partners.
-Do not exceed specified application rates for
+This website contains a list of active ingredients that are currently prohibited from use in tank mixture with this product.
+Only use products in tank mixture with this product that: 1) are In tank mixture with this product that: 1) are registered for the intended use site, application method and timing; 2) are not prohibited for tank mixing by the label of the tank mix product; and 3) do not contain one of the prohibited active ingredients listed on isoclasttankmix.com website.
+Applicators and other handlers (mixers) must access the website within one week prior to application in order to comply with the most up-to-date information on tank mix partners.
+Do not exceed specified application rates for - Do not exceed specified application rates for respective products or maximum allowable application rates for any active ingredient in the - tank mix.

-- Do not exceed specified application rates for respective products or maximum allowable application rates for any active ingredient in the tank mix. - tank mix.
-It is the pesticide user's responsibility to ensure that all products in the mixtures are registered for the intended use.
-Read and follow the applicable restrictions and limitations and directions for use on all product labels involved in train mixing.
-Users must follow the most restrictive directions for use and precautionary statements of each product in the tank mixing. the tank mixture.
+It is the postioide user's responsibility to ensure that all products in the mixtures are registered for the intended use.
+Read and follow the applicable restrictions and limitations and directions for use on all product labels involved in tank mixing.
+Users must follow the most restrictive directions for use and precautionary statements of each product in the tank mixture. the tank mixture.